 4.2.
 Research Involving Experimental Animals – Policy #91

 Researchers planning to use experimental animals must submit an Application to Use Animals for Research for review and approval by the UBC Animal Care Committee before research funds are released.
 This form is to be signed by the Associate Dean, Research who retains a copy.
 The Committee ensures the humane and ethical care and use of experimental animals in compliance with the Canadian Council on Animal Care Guidelines.
 It also adheres to the principle that in order for animal use to be justifiable in scientific research, the research must have a reasonable expectation of providing a benefit to the health and welfare of people or of animals, or of advancing basic knowledge.
-All researchers in the LFS follow the principle of the 3 R’s: reduce, re-use and recycle.
+All researchers in the LFS follow the principle of the 3 R’s: replacement, reduction and refinement.

 GRADUATE PROGRAM ADVISORS